Marie Michael Library

 - Antin, K., et al. (n.d.).
 Shooting our hard drive into space and other ways to practise responsible development data.
 (4.40 Mb pdf)

-- Ethical Research Involving Children (ERIC) project aims to assist researchers and the research community to understand, plan and conduct ethical research involving children and young people in any context.
+- Ethical Research Involving Children (ERIC) project assists the research community to understand, plan and conduct ethical research involving children and young people in any context.

 - PhotoVoice.
 (2009).
 Statement of ethical practice.
 This document highlights ethical issues that might arise in a project and creates a framework for procedures for managing ethical issues.
 (71K pdf)